 Family and Consumer Sciences Education

 CIMC supports instructors and programs in Family and Consumer Sciences Education by providing a variety of instructional materials, ranging from career exploration to occupational preparation.
 Some of our related resources are featured below, and many more can be found in our online catalog.
+You can also download a flyer of our newest products in Family and Consumer Sciences Education.
 For more information, contact our customer service department at 800.654.4502 or by e-mail.

 FACS Basics: Building Skills to Last a Lifetime